Ulyana Sergeenko: Own Label

 The Ulyana Sergeenko brand was launched in Moscow in April 2011 with a first collection designed for autumn-winter 2011–2012.
 After the first two collections shown in Moscow, the brand has received much media attention as well as buyer's and client's requests from all over the world.
 By now, the Moscow-based company produces ready-to-wear women's clothes, bags, fine jewellery and headpieces.
 Besides the retail stock, the Ulyana Sergeenko brand also has an atelier where clients could order made-to-measure versions of the runway items.

 Sergeenko's first couture collection was warmly received with reviewers noting that her style was a blend of Russian military, literary and fairytale influences.
-Her debut collection featured clingy knit tops, quilted skirts, floor-sweeping greatcoats, and enough sable to swaddle the Russian army.
+Her debut collection featured clingy knit tops, quilted skirts, floor-sweeping greatcoats, and sable.

 One of the key principles of Sergeenko's work is meticulous attention to details and quality.
 Much hand-craft - stitching, knitting, embroidery etc. - goes into production of every item.
 Everything is produced in Moscow under the strict control of the designer herself.
 All fabrics and trimmings are bought in France, Italy or Japan and some garments have vintage details specifically picked at antique markets.
 Craftsmanship and technical knowledge have defined her work from the beginning.
 Sergeenko collaborates with highly skilled ateliers from Russia as well as numerous craftsmen from former Soviet republics, helping them to preserve their precious knowledge in the process.
 Within the last five years, Sergeenko has worked with around seventy different ateliers and craftsmen including lace makers from Yelets, Vologda and Krestsy.

 She recently conducted an interview for the fashion magazine Vanity Teen, accentuating her identity with the culture of her country when designing each of their products.
+Some of her pieces were designed by the using of the Georgian calligraphy.

 Clients

-Beyoncé appeared in one of her creations in her music video for Haunted.
+Beyoncé appeared in one of her creations in her music video for "Haunted".
 Singer Lady Gaga, burlesque performer Dita von Teese, socialite Kim Kardashian and model Natalia Vodianova are also clients.